Coding-MS/Skill-Sphere/README.md

 ## Core functionality
 The Core functionality of my project will be focussed on the WorkBoard page to ensure that I have CRUD functionality so the user one authenticated can create a post requesting help from a freelancer to complete a certain task or odd job.
 Once the user has submitted this post they will be able to see it on the Workboard below and on their own separate section this will be implemented to avoid confusion.
 It is also essential that authentication is implemented on this page to ensure that only logged in users can create posts and that only the user who created the post itself can edit or delete their own post from the workboard.
-So my inital design approach is to have build the Minium Requirement Project first to ensure the core functionality of Skill Sphere then depending on the time I will focus on implementing as much as possible in the other sections.
+So my inital design approach is to have build the Minium Viable Project first to ensure the core functionality of Skill Sphere then depending on the time I will focus on implementing as much as possible in the other sections.

 ## Possible features
 During my design phase and ideation of the project I came up with many good ideas for functionality and possible design choices.
 However due to the time constraints of the project I didn`t have enough time to fully realize the inherent potiential of these features.
 The list below outlines the ideas for additional functionality which could be added in the future: